fbpx

 There’s a story in the book about a gold miner in Peru who once told Kiyosaki,There’s gold everywhere.
 Most people are not trained to see it.

-Kiyosaki said for him this was also true regarding real estate.
+Kiyosaki said that this was also true regarding real estate.

 He said he could find about four to five excellent properties a day, whereas others may look and find none.